 Stephanie said: “This was great.
 We spread out a blanket in front of the TV and had a carpet picnic with the pizza fondue and watched dvds.”

-Pizza Muffins from Civilized Caveman Cooking Creations ~ gluten free, grain free, casein free, primal
+~ Low-Carb Keto Pizza Muffins from Elana’s Pantry ~ gluten free, grain free, sugar free, paleo, primal

 Kelly admitted that she didn’t set out to make pizza quiche, but went with an Italian theme.
 She added: “It wasn’t until the quiche was baking that Ashley said, “I smell pizza!”
 And she was right.
 It did smell like pizza.
 So I say run with it—fill yours with your favorite pizza toppings.”

-Portabella Pizza Burgers from Vegetarian Mamma ~ gluten free, vegan (can use dairy if you wish)
+~ Portabella Pizza Burgers from Vegetarian Mamma ~ gluten free, vegan (although you can use dairy if you wish)

 Cindy said: “Mmmm Just thinking of this sandwich makes me a bit hungry!
 There is just something comforting about this sandwich!
 The warm portabella mushrooms gives such a filling and deep taste to the sandwich.
 I used vegan cheese to top my sandwich but feel free to use your favorite cheese!”